Farama-Foundation/AutoROM/README.md

 > IMPORTANT: Libtorrent, which AutoROM uses, requires pip version >20.0 to be installed.
 On M1 macs, this may require updating your pip installation.

+> IMPORTANT: For now, an alternative solution to the above known issues is to use AutoROM v0.4.2, which uses a different source for where the ROMs are sourced from.

 To specify a specific installation directory for your ROMs, use the `--install-dir` command line flag.
 ```
 AutoROM --install-dir /path/to/install